sumand4l/html-css-beginner-projects/README.md

-## Begginer Friendly Projects made using HTML5, CSS3, JavaScript
+## Projects made using HTML5, CSS3, JavaScript and Web-Frameworks

-> This repo is collection of my projects (mostly sites) made using HTML5, CSS3, JavaScript.
-I made these while learning so some of them are inspired from YouTube content creators, so many many Thanks to them :)
+> This repo is a index of my Web Development projects (mostly sites).
+I made some of the projects while learning new technologies so those are based on tutorial and some of are my assignments.

-P.S Some of the projects may contain CSS frameworks or JS Library
+:copyright: ```All Designs and Assets are Copyrighted to their respective owners```

 ### ⏬ Websites